-It is considered that slowing vehicular speed at this location should improve safety for both motorists and pedestrians and improve the quality of life for those residents living close to the road.
+It is considered that slowing vehicular speed at this location should improve safety for both motorists and pedestrians and improve the quality of life for those residents living close to the roads covered by the order.
 The Authority considers that the safety and convenience of all persons using the highway is aided by the proposed change.